PLUMBING SELF HELP - ALWAYS KNOW

 O.K. and power is on, there may be a reset function, if not simply turning off the power at the supply and turning back on after 10 seconds or so may re-boot the system.

-COLD WEATHER WARNING If your Oil or Gas Boiler is a new High Efficiency Type and does not work it may be possible that the condensate drain pipe is frozen
+COLD WEATHER WARNING If your Oil or Gas Boiler is a High Efficiency Type and does not work it may be possible that the condensate drain pipe is frozen outside,

 Some Boilers have a fault code system to indicate what the problem is, again consult your instruction Book.
 If all fails call a Engineer.